Found Heaven

-Found Heaven is the third studio album by American singer-songwriter Conan Gray, released by Republic Records on April 5, 2024.
+Found Heaven is the third studio album by the American singer-songwriter Conan Gray, released by Republic Records on April 5, 2024.
 The album was preceded by the singles "Never Ending Song", "Winner", "Killing Me", "Lonely Dancers", and "Alley Rose".
 To support Found Heaven, Gray embarked on his fifth headlining concert tour, Found Heaven On Tour in July 2024.

 Background and release

 Gray released his second studio album, Superache, in June 2022.
 In May 2023, Gray began teasing new music.
 On May 19, he released the album's lead single, "Never Ending Song".
 The second single, "Winner" was released on August 25.
 "Killing Me" was released as the third single on October 31.
 Gray announced Found Heaven on January 31, 2024, and released the fourth single "Lonely Dancers" on February 9.
 Shortly afterwards, Gray announced an international tour to support the album and, on March 8, released "Alley Rose" as the fifth single.
 He released music videos for the songs "Never Ending Song" and "Lonely Dancers".
 There are no music videos for the other songs, except for their lyric videos.

 On Found Heaven, Gray worked with producers Max Martin, Greg Kurstin, and Shawn Everett, among others.
-This is his first studio album without the involvement of Dan Nigro – who produced Gray's first two albums Kid Krow and Superache – which Gray stated was because Nigro had been working on Olivia Rodrigo’s 2023 album Guts.
+This is his first studio album without the involvement of Dan Nigro – who produced Gray's first two albums Kid Krow and Superache – which Gray stated was because Nigro had been working on Olivia Rodrigo's 2023 album Guts.

 Critical reception

 Found Heaven received generally positive reviews from music critics.
 Critics praised the album for its upbeat atmosphere, shift in lyricism, '80s aesthetics, and Gray's vocal performance.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 76 based on five reviews.

-Found Heaven has been described as an 80s-inspired pop, dance-pop, synth-pop, new wave, and electro album.
+Found Heaven has been described as a pop, synth-pop, dance-pop, new wave, and electro album.